kfsm/pipe/README.md

+# pipe

-# pipe - a generic, lightweight finite state machine implementation in Erlang
+A generic, lightweight finite state machine implementation in Erlang

-The library provides simple behavior for finite state machine (FSM) implementation.
-This behavior is proposed as an alternative to built gen_fsm and gen_servers.
-The major objective is to eliminate difference between synchronous, asynchronous and out-of-bound messages processing.
+## Inspiration

+The actor model is often criticized by amount of boilerplate code to define actor; by absence of actor's composition formalism.
+Despite the fact that Erlang's Actor model outperforms a similar concepts from multiple dimensions, developers experience similar issue.
+This library provides an alternative to `gen_fsm` and `gen_server` behaviors.
+It defines a simplified interface for finite state machine (FSM) implementation.
+Additionally, it simplifies a semantic of synchronous, asynchronous and out-of-bound messages processing.
 The library also implements primitives to chain these state machines for complex data processing pipelines.

 ## State machine